isamu-isozaki/teamai_test/engineering/dev-backend/distribution/index.html.md

 `chmod`, do compilation or configuration change in any part of GitLab stack, you need to reach out to the Distribution team for opinion as early as possible.

-This will allow us to schedule appropriately the changes (if any) we have to make to the packages.
+This will allow us to schedule appropriately the changes (if any/index.html.md) we have to make to the packages.

 If a change is reported late in the release cycle or not reported at all,